 Nonprocurement Suspension and Debarment apply to each third party contract at any tier of \$25,000 or more, to each third party contract at any tier for a federally required audit (irrespective of the contract amount), and to each third party contract at any tier that must be approved by an FTA official irrespective of the contract amount.
 The County must apply debarment and suspension requirements to itself and each third party.
+Purchases cannot be made from debarred or suspended firms, contractors, individuals, or agencies.

-- 7.1 Excluded Parties List System is now a part of the System for Awards Management (SAM), is an electronic, web-based system that identifies those parties excluded from receiving Federal contracts, certain subcontracts, and certain types of Federal financial and non-financial assistance and benefits. - 7.2 Documentation from the site, www.sam.gov verifying contractor is not on the Excluded Parties List System is required in the contract file.
+7.1 Excluded Parties List System is now a part of the System for Awards Management (SAM), this is an electronic, web-based system that identifies those parties excluded from receiving Federal contracts, certain subcontracts, and certain types of Federal financial and non-financial assistance and benefits.

+7.2 Documentation from the site, www.sam.gov verifying contractor is not on the Excluded Parties List System is required in the contract file.